Free and Fast Shipping Free & Fast Shipping

 Main Panel

 The main panel is the control center or heart of your home’s electrical system.
 This gray metal box, usually located in your garage, basement, or utility area, contains circuit breakers or fuses for older systems.
 Circuit breakers are switches that automatically turn off (while fuses blow) when there’s an electrical fault, such as if there is an electric surge, protecting your home from electrical faults or damage.
+This is also where bonding neutral and ground at the main panel takes place to ensure safety and prevent electrical hazards.

 Neutral Wire